lumeland/lume.land/docs/configuration/config-file.md

 ### page404

-This option allows to configure the HTML page to display for 404 errors.
-By default is `/404.html`.
-If you are building a SPA with dynamic urls, you may want to change it to `/index.html`.
+This option allows configuring the HTML page to displayed for 404 errors.
+By default it is `/404.html`.
+If you are building a SPA with dynamic URLs, you may want to change it to `/index.html`.

 ```ts